nculwell/MathStudy/SchoolLevel.md

 ### Harold Jacobs

 Jacobs books combine entertaining commentary and careful exposition.
 He aims to convince people who "don't like math" that really it's an interesting subject.
-He does this by building a sense of why math is great, never by injecting unrelated silliness into the narrative to distract you from the math.
 These books are copiously illustrated, with lots of well-chosen images that help illustrate and reinforce the mathematical content.

 - *Mathematics: A Human Endeavor*
 - *Elementary Algebra*